GitHub Copilot Review 2026: Is It Worth It? (Honest Review)

 Skip GitHub Copilot if you:

-- Are learning to code for the first time — start with Replit AI, which provides more guided support and eliminates environment setup friction
+• Are learning to code for the first time — the suggestions assume you can evaluate what’s generated; start with Replit AI for a more guided experience

-- Write code only occasionally (a few hours per month) — the free plan covers light use, but the setup overhead won’t be worth it at very low volume
+• Write code only occasionally — the free plan covers light use, but the setup investment won’t pay off at very low volume

 Frequently Asked Questions